 We believe that sound corporate governance is essential to the well-being of our business and our ability to generate long-term sustainable returns.
-We are committed to the highest standards of governance.
+As such, we are committed to the highest standards of governance.

 Our Board of Directors is composed of 12 Directors, including nine independent non-executive Directors.
 There are currently two women on the Board.
-The Board is supported by four Board committees: Audit, Compensation, Related Party and Conduct Review, and Governance and Nominating.
+The Board is supported by four Board committees: Audit, Compensation, Governance and Nominating, and Related Party and Conduct Review.

-Responsibility for CSR at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:
+Responsibility for Corporate Social Responsibility (CSR) at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:

 Nomination and Assessment of the Board

-The Committee is also responsible for assessing the performance and effectiveness of the Board, Board Committees and individual Directors from time to time to ensure that they are fulfilling their respective responsibilities and duties.
-A general evaluation is conducted at least annually to assist in assessing the overall performance of the Board and the Board Committees in order to recognize areas for improvement.
-While the scope and focus of the review may vary from year to year, the review includes a confidential Board effectiveness survey, which is administered by our external legal counsel.
-The survey solicits feedback from the Directors on matters including the operation of the Board and its Committees, the adequacy of information provided to the Directors, Board structure and agenda planning for Board and Board Committee meetings.
-The aggregated, anonymous survey results are reviewed by the Governance and Nominating Committee and presented to the entire Board.
-Please refer to the Governance section of our corporate website for more information.
+The Committee is also responsible for assessing the performance and effectiveness of the Board, Board Committees and individual Directors from time to time, with a view to ensuring that they are fulfilling their respective responsibilities and duties.
+An evaluation is conducted at least annually to assist in assessing the overall performance of the Board and the Board Committees.
+Although the scope and focus of such review may vary from year to year, the review includes a confidential Board effectiveness survey, which is administered by our external legal counsel.
+The survey solicits feedback from the Directors on matters including the operation of the Board and its Committees, the adherence by the Board and the Governance and Nominating Committee to the Diversity Policy in nominating individuals for election to the Board, the adequacy of information provided to the Directors, Board structure and agenda planning for Board and Board Committee meetings.
+The aggregated, anonymous survey results are reviewed by the Governance and Nominating Committee.
+The Chairman of the Committee reports the findings, including key recommendations, to the full Board for discussion.

 CSR Strategy Execution